Stories

 Caring Coins at One Billion Rising

-College students shared hundreds of Caring Coins throughout Vermont at the One Billion Rising Events on Valentine’s Day to protest violence against women around the world as tangible reminders that each person does matter.
+College students shared hundreds of Caring Coins throughout Vermont at the One Billion Rising Events on Valentine’s Day to protest violence against women.